 Keyword stuffing is almost obsolete and abuses keyword placement on your web page.
 It aims to rank for a target term by putting that keyword in virtually every page sentence.

 You’ll notice keyword stuffing if the keyword density is through the roof.
 On the other hand, Duplicate content stuffs the same exact content on multiple pages to try to exploit ranking factors.

-Both of these practices violate Google’s community guidelines and lead to reduced traffic and ranking.
+These practices violate Google’s community guidelines and lead to reduced traffic and ranking.

-Instead, we recommend focusing on keyword optimisation to place keywords naturally, ensuring you don’t have duplicate content on your site, and sending positive feedback to Google.
+Instead, we recommend focusing on keyword optimisation to place keywords naturally, ensuring you don’t have duplicate content on your site and sending positive feedback to Google.

 2. Spamming Low-Quality Content Pages